 3. What activities are you doing?

 Simple yet very important!
 These questions can help downsize your luggage so you’ll pack only the things you need.
 Use our Europe packing list to guide you.
 However, don’t be afraid to change or add a few things here and there!
 You can always tweak the list according to your destination (and needs).

 Carry-On Luggage: As always, we’re starting with the carry-on luggage!
 Pack your most important items including travel documents, medications and electronics.
 It’s possible to travel with a carry-on only for Europe.
 But when you have kids, it’s challenging!
 And that deserves a separate blog post on its own.
-For now, here’s the things you need to pack on your carry on bag:
+For now, here are the things you need to pack in your carry on bag:

 ☑ Travel documents - US citizens need just their passport for visiting Schengen countries in Europe.
 But keep in mind that there’s a 90-day limit to this!
-Other travel documents you’ll need are photo IDs, itinerary, tickets and boarding passes.
+Other travel documents you’ll need are photo IDs (PhotoAid makes it super easy and convenient to take your passport photo using only your phone), itinerary, tickets and boarding passes.
 Keep all these documents secured and separated in an Extra Small Cube.
 This way, you can easily grab the cube during airport inspections.

 ☑ Wallet / money - Keep your wallet (with money and cards) inside your personal bag at all times!
 Pro Tip: Bring an extra credit or debit card for emergency purposes.
 Banks sometimes cancel international transactions even if you’ve notified them beforehand.

 ☑ Other valuables - Special jewelry and important electronics?
 Pack them in your carry-on or personal bag as well!